 For instance, some tops in my hall of shame fame:

 I tried out for the dance line in high school two times before I made the team on the third try.
 I think they felt sorry for me and needed a short person on the end of the line.

-Even badder and something I don’t talk about much: The only school dances I went to in senior high were the ones I asked a boy to.
-I like to think it was because I am a little intimidating (ha!), or maybe because very few boys back then were savvy enough to be able to tell my twin sister and I apart (one of the downsides of being identical), or maybe it was because I was just bad at being a girl boys felt comfortable asking to a dance.
+Even worse and something I don’t talk about much: The only school dances I went to in senior high were the ones I asked a boy to.
+I like to think it was because I am a little intimidating (ha!), or maybe because very few boys back then were savvy enough to be able to tell my twin sister and I apart (one of the downsides of being identical), or maybe it was because I was just bad at being a girl, boys felt uncomfortable asking to a dance.